Conscription in Rhodesia: Changes during the mid-1970s

-In February 1974 the Rhodesian government announced a range of changes that aimed to expand the Army so that it could respond to the increasing number of attacks by nationalist forces.
+The manpower shortages also led to multiple changes to the periods conscripts were required to serve and the eligible age ranges.
+The historian Luise White has noted she and other authors have found it difficult to summarise how the conscription scheme operated from 1972 onwards as arrangements became "cumbersome".
+In February 1974, the Rhodesian government announced changes that aimed to expand the Army so it could respond to an increasing number of attacks by nationalist forces.
 These changes included doubling the number of men who were called up for national service and requiring youths to undertake national service shortly after they completed schooling.
 Reservists aged over 25 became liable for call up periods for up to a month.
-The government argued that expanding the number of national servicemen would reduce the burden on reservists, as they would be called up less frequently.
+The government argued expanding the number of national servicemen would reduce the burden on reservists, as they would be called up less frequently.
 New white migrants to Rhodesia were granted a five-year exemption from being required to undertake national service; this was intended to bring Rhodesia's migration policy into line with comparable countries.
-From 1974 all non-African men aged between 18 and 25 who had not completed national service were barred from leaving Rhodesia.
+From 1974, all non-African men aged between 18 and 25 who had not completed national service were barred from leaving Rhodesia.

-In mid-1975 the national service period was extended to a full year and white reservists aged 25–30 became liable to serve for up to 59 days when called up.
+In mid-1975, the national service period was extended to a full year and white reservists aged 25–30 became liable to serve for up to 59 days when called up.
 These changes were introduced after extensive public debate.
 The call up period was soon increased to 84 days.
 White men aged 30–38 were obliged to serve for shorter periods.
-Also in 1975, the 'grace period' in which new immigrants to Rhodesia were exempt from conscription was reduced from four to two years.
+Also in 1975, the 'grace period' during which new immigrants to Rhodesia were exempt from conscription was reduced to two years.
+The continued existence of an exemption for recent migrants was criticised by some Rhodesians.
+The Territorial Force's Reserve was merged into the main body of the force over 1975; by this time there was little difference between the requirements placed on Territorials and members of its Reserve.